The Invisible Man

 man approaching me, and fled limping, for I feared his subtle

 intuitions.
-Once or twice accidental collisions occurred and I left
+Once or twice accidental collisions occurred and I

 people amazed, with unaccountable curses ringing in their ears.